Rule of Three Business Examples

 Strategic planning for small companies

-Smaller SEMA- and AAIA-member companies have several strategic options open to them.
+Smaller SEMA-member and Auto Care Association-member companies have several strategic options open to them.
 Remember, to maximize profitability in the long term these will be smaller, specialized companies looked upon as experts in their market segment.
-They will also have a core competency in product development, customer relationships, or operations-although smaller companies will tend to excel in the first two categories.
+They will also have a core competency in product development, customer relationships, or operations.
+Some smaller companies will tend to excel in the first two categories.

 One thing smaller specialized companies can have the greatest success with is maintaining their expertise in their own backyard.
 Instead of looking at other market segments to grow into, they can look at smaller, overlooked segments under their noses.